MithrilMan/MithrilShards/docs/bitcoin-shard/testing_node_communication.md

 ---
 title: Testing node communication
 description: Mithril Shards bitcoin implementation, testing node
 ---

+--8<-- "refs.txt"

 # Testing node communication

-In order to test the Forge implementation, I used the handy [bitcoin testnet in a box](https://github.com/freewil/bitcoin-testnet-box)
+In order to test the Forge implementation, I used the handy [bitcoin testnet in a box](https://github.com/freewil/bitcoin-testnet-box){:target="_blank"}

 I used the docker implementation: